 Defaults decrease reputation significantly

-• Reputation weight: Higher reputation can improve position
+• Reputation adjustment: Higher reputation may improve position by up to 3 slots maximum

 13. Fee Structure Overview